wdporter/acim/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ---

-5.&emsp;A solid foundation is necessary because of the confusion between fear and awe to which I have already referred, and which is often made.
+5. A solid foundation is necessary because of the confusion between fear and awe to which I have already referred, and which is often made.
 ²I have said that awe is inappropriate in connection with the Sons of God, because you should not experience awe in the presence of your equals.
 ³However, it was also emphasised that awe is proper in the Presence of your Creator.
 ⁴I have been careful to clarify my role in the Atonement without either over- or understating it.